For daily wit & wisdom, sign up for the Almanac newsletter.

-In 2021, November’s full Beaver Moon reaches peak illumination in the wee hours of Friday, November 19—so look up on Thursday night!
-In addition, the Beaver Moon will also be plunged into an eclipse Friday morning!
-Get more information including Full Moon rise times, why we call it a “Beaver” Moon, and best days by the Moon.
+November’s full Beaver Moon reaches peak illumination on Monday, November 27, 2023.
+Get more information, including Full Moon rise times, why we call it a “Beaver” Moon, and the best days by the Moon.

 When to See November’s Full Moon